 - The ACT Entrance Exam with a minimum composite score of 17 with 16 or above in each subset.
 ACT test scores must be no more than ten (10) years old.
 BHCLR “superscores” the ACT by using the highest subset score from each test to calculate your composite score.

-The ATI TEAS is a required test for applying to the Practical Nursing program.
-The ATI TEAS measures basic essential skills in the Academic content domains of Reading, Mathematics, Science and English language usage.
+The ATI TEAS is a test that measures basic essential skills in the academic content domains of Reading, Mathematics, Science and English language usage.

 Please click here to access the frequently asked questions about the ATI TEAS.